microsoft/WhatTheHack/xxx-GitHubCopilot/Student/Challenge-02.md

 [< Previous Challenge](./Challenge-01.md) - **[Home](../README.md)** - [Next Challenge >](./Challenge-03.md)

 ## Introduction
-Having explored the capabilities of GitHub Copilot, it's now time to refine your approach and adopt best practices that will make your experience with Copilot even more productive.
-This challenge will focus on strategies for interacting with Copilot effectively.
+Having explored GitHub Copilot's capabilities, it's time to dive deeper and refine your approach.
+This challenge will not only focus on adopting best practices for effective interaction with Copilot but also apply these strategies to integrate a new feature into your "Quote of the Day" app.

 ## Description
-In this challenge, you'll focus on learning best practices for working with GitHub Copilot.
+In this challenge, you'll focus on learning best practices for working with GitHub Copilot to implement a new feature in your app.
 You'll learn the art of prompt engineering, which involves crafting inputs that guide Copilot to provide the most relevant and helpful suggestions.
 Below are some to take into consideration:

 - **Craft Well-Defined Requests**: Understand the importance of clear and concise communication.
 Grasp how articulating detailed, well-defined requests can steer Copilot to offer more accurate and beneficial suggestions, aligning closely with your coding objectives.